Toronto: 21st century

 The city attracted international attention in 2003 when it became the centre of a major SARS (severe acute respiratory syndrome) outbreak.
 Public health attempts to prevent the disease from spreading elsewhere temporarily dampened the local economy.
-From August 14–17, 2003, the city was hit by a massive blackout which affected millions of Torontonians (it also affected most of Southern Ontario and parts of the United States), stranding some hundreds of people in tall buildings, knocking out traffic lights and suspending subway and streetcar service across the city during those aforementioned days.
+From August 14 to 17, 2003, the city was hit by a massive blackout which affected millions of Torontonians (it also affected most of Southern Ontario and parts of the United States), stranding some hundreds of people in tall buildings, knocking out traffic lights and suspending subway and streetcar service across the city during those aforementioned days.

 On March 6, 2009, the city celebrated the 175th anniversary of its inception as the City of Toronto in 1834.
 Toronto hosted the 4th G20 summit during June 26–27, 2010.
 This included the largest security operation in Canadian history.
-Following large-scale protests and rioting, law enforcement conducted the largest mass arrest (more than a thousand people) in Canadian history.
+Following large-scale protests and rioting, law enforcement arrested more than 1,000 people, the largest mass arrest in Canadian history.

 On July 8, 2013, severe flash flooding hit Toronto after an afternoon of slow-moving, intense thunderstorms.
 Toronto Hydro estimated 450,000 people were without power after the storm and Toronto Pearson International Airport reported 126 mm of rain had fallen over five hours, more than during Hurricane Hazel.
-Within six months, from December 20 to 22, 2013, Toronto was brought to a near halt by the worst ice storm in the city's history, rivalling the severity of the 1998 Ice Storm (which mostly affected southeastern Ontario, and Quebec).
+Within six months, from December 20 to 22, 2013, Toronto was brought to a near halt by the worst ice storm in the city's history, rivalling the severity of the 1998 Ice Storm (which mainly affected southeastern Ontario, and Quebec).
 At the height of the storm, over 300,000 Toronto Hydro customers had no electricity or heating.
 Toronto hosted WorldPride in June 2014, and the Pan and Parapan American Games in 2015.

 The city continues to grow and attract immigrants.
 A 2019 study by Toronto Metropolitan University (then known as Ryerson University) showed that Toronto was the fastest-growing city in North America.
 The city added 77,435 people between July 2017 and July 2018.
 The Toronto metropolitan area was the second-fastest-growing metropolitan area in North America, adding 125,298 persons, compared with 131,767 in the Dallas–Fort Worth–Arlington metroplex in Texas.
 The large growth in the Toronto metropolitan area is attributed to international migration to Toronto.

-The COVID-19 pandemic in Canada first occurred in Toronto and is among the hotspots in the country.
+The COVID-19 pandemic in Canada first occurred in Toronto and was among the hotspots in the country.

+Toronto was named as one of 16 cities in North America (and one of two Canadian cities) to host matches for the 2026 FIFA World Cup.